HanabiOno/Nand2Tetris/README.md

 ##[Project 6] (https://www.nand2tetris.org/project06):
 The goal of this project is to write an **assembler** (in assembler.py).
 [An assembler is] "a program designed to translate code written in a symbolic machine language into code written in binary machine language."
-It should read the .asm file, translate it into correct Hack binary code and write that code to the .hack file.
+It reads the .asm file, translate it into correct Hack binary code and write that code to the .hack file with the following command:
-    $ ./assembler.py < Prog.asm > Prog.hack
+    $ python assembler.py Prog.asm Prog.hack

+> Only the file name, filepath is created in assembler

 ####The assembler will be built in two stages:
 #####1. write a basic assembler designed to translate assembly programs that contain no symbols.